makhomed/nginx-geo/README.md

 This tool converts the [MaxMind GeoLite2 Country database](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data/) for use with the [nginx geo module](https://nginx.org/en/docs/http/ngx_http_geo_module.html).

-Allow to map a visitor’s IPv4 or IPv6 address to a two-letter [ISO 3166-1 alpha-2 codes](https://www.iso.org/iso-3166-country-codes.html) country code.
-Similar to Cloudflare’s [CF-IPCountry header](https://developers.cloudflare.com/fundamentals/reference/http-headers/#cf-ipcountry), nginx-geo also uses the same two additional special country codes:
+It maps a visitor’s IPv4 or IPv6 address to a two-letter [ISO 3166-1 alpha-2](https://www.iso.org/iso-3166-country-codes.html) country code.
+Similar to Cloudflare’s [CF-IPCountry header](https://developers.cloudflare.com/fundamentals/reference/http-headers/#cf-ipcountry), nginx-geo defines the exactly same two special country codes:

-* XX — Used when the country code is unknown for the client’s IP address.
+* XX — Used when no country code is available for the client’s IP address.
-* T1 — Used as the "virtual" country code for clients on the [Tor network](https://www.torproject.org/).
+* T1 — Used as a virtual country code for clients on the [Tor network](https://www.torproject.org/).

 ## Installation
 > [!IMPORTANT]